About this listing

 Smoking outside only.
 No other pets, please.

-On-street permit parking is available; this is always a better idea.
-Not expensive, either.
-On occasion parking in the back lot is available but not guaranteed.
+On our street, free between 10am - midnight so street permit parking is available if there are no 24 hour free spaces on above side street (normally lots of room) a better idea.
+Parking in the back lot behind the house is available.
 Parking is in the back lot past the second row of townhouses...make a right into the second lot past the playground and the top right-hand spot with a wheelchair spot #32 is the one to use if you have a handicapped sticker and if not, spot 30 should be fine.

 Grocery store, pharmacy, bank all within 5 minutes walk, or less......please keep reading.....